THE PROPERTY CHECK OUT INVENTORY

-The purpose of the check out inventory is to formulate an accurate assessment of the condition of the property when the tenants move out.
-Failure to provide a checkout inventory can prove problematic in the event of any damages or missing items in the property.
+The purpose of the check out report is to formulate an accurate assessment of the condition of the property when the tenants move out.
+Failure to provide a moving out report can prove problematic in the event of any damages or missing items in the property.
 There will be no documented proof of the condition and it will be very difficult to prove anything, in the event of a dispute.

-Examples of a few typical issues noted by the property inventory clerk at the check out inventory
+Examples of a few typical issues noted by the property inventory clerk at the end of tenancy:

-Cleanliness : Overall cleanliness to all fixtures, fittings and appliances
+Cleanliness : Overall cleanliness to all fixtures, fittings and appliances, Click here for a thorough breakdown

 Doors : Chips to paintwork, dents, broken handles, keys broken in lock, additional fittings.
 Windows: Cracks, mould around the frame, missing window keys, fittings from additional curtain rails or blinds